ajrobbins04/expenseManager/README.md

 all the expenses that were made during that time interval.

-I wrote this expense tracker because it gave me a great opportunity to implement objects from many different packages in Java, including java.io, java.util, and java.time.
-Some of the objects that I used frequently included Scanner, LocalDate, String, HashMap, ArrayList, and File.
-There were also many opportunities to explore the different kinds of exceptions that can be thrown in Java.
+I wrote this expense tracker because it gave me a great opportunity to implement objects from many different libraries in Java, including Scanner, LocalDate, String, HashMap, ArrayList, and File.
+There were also many opportunities in this project to explore the different kinds of exceptions that can be thrown in Java.

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running and a walkthrough of the code.
 Focus should be on sharing what you learned about the language syntax.}